Sturgeon backs Glasgow Channel 4 HQ bid

 "Our indie sector has provided some of Channel 4's biggest hits - like Location, Location, Location.
 And, as Channel 4 is well aware, we boast huge strengths in digital media and film production."

+"It is a city that inspires and challenges, nurtures diverse talents, and has a style all of its own.

+"Glasgow has made an ambitious and creative pitch to be the new home of Channel 4.
+I'm absolutely certain it would be the right choice."

-Glasgow's bid is being led by broadcaster and journalist Stuart Cosgrove, who said the city and the broadcaster were both "bold and provocative, with real heart".
+The Glasgow bid is being led by broadcaster and journalist Stuart Cosgrove, who said the city and the broadcaster were both "bold and provocative, with real heart".